English

 What can you do to help?

-2. Your child may bring home a story/text map to learn from time to time as part of their home learning.
-Encourage your child to use their text map to retell the story they are learning in class.
+Your child may bring home a story/text map to learn from time to time as part of their home learning.

 At St John Fisher we promote and encourage reading at every opportunity across the school.
 We believe that reading is the magical key that can unlock the door to a life long love of learning.
 We encourage pupils to read anywhere and everywhere!
 We recognise that the social environment can enhance our reading experience and we try to support this at every opportunity, adapting it to invite and encourage a love of reading.